adventuregamestudio/ags/OPTIONS.md

 * -? / --help - prints most useful command line arguments and quits.
 * -v / --version - prints engine version and quits.
-* --setup - run setup dialog.
-Currently only supported by Windows version.
-* --log - write debug messages to log file.
-* --no-log - prevent from writing to log file.
+* --fps - display fps counter.
 * --fullscreen - run in fullscreen mode.
-* --windowed - run in windowed mode.
+* --gfxdriver \<name\> - use specified graphics driver (see list above).
 * --gfxfilter \<name\> [ \<game_scaling\> ] - use specified graphics filter and scaling factor (see explanation above).
 * --hicolor - force hicolor (16-bit) mode when running 32-bit games.
 This option may only be useful on old low-end machines.
+* --log - write debug messages to log file.
+* --no-log - prevent from writing to log file.
+* --setup - run setup dialog.
+Currently only supported by Windows version.
-* --fps - display fps counter.
+* --windowed - run in windowed mode.

 Command line arguments override options from configuration file where applicable.